Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

         ]
         # ... skipped ...

-To override automatic collecting of verbose field names, one has to define Django model @classmethod ``get_fields_i18n``, which should return a dict with keys as field names and values as their verbose / localized names.
+To override automatic collecting of Django model verbose field names, one has to define Django model @classmethod ``get_fields_i18n``, which should return a dict with keys as field names and values as their verbose / localized names.

 Customizing visual display of grid fields at client-side